Psychiatric Services and Medication Management

 Secure Messaging

 Visit the MyUHS/CMHC portal where you can communicate securely and confidentially with your psychiatrist or the psychiatric nurse or receive lab results or messages from your psychiatrist.
-Make sure your correct email address is listed within the UT Austin directory.
+All CMHC emails will be delivered to your official UT student email address ([eid]@my.utexas.edu).
+You cannot change or replace this email address in the portal.
+Read more about UT's official email address policy.
 CMHC staff cannot respond to regular email messages, as email is not a secure method of communication.

 Additional Topics